My Writing Journey

 But it requires study and basic know-how.
 To help you, I’ve written a series of lessons–booklets, really–designed to get you writing with definite tools.
 They are called “Writing Lessons from the Front,” and they are available through this website or online retailers.

+I also recommend the book Writing for the Soul by Jerry Jenkins.
+And Quit Your Day Job, by my friend Jim Denny, is a wonderful tool for beginning writers!
 Also, if you’re serious about writing, I have created a video course you can work through at your own pace and in the privacy of your own home.
 You can watch a free introduction and sign up here.